 EMPOWERMENT OF WOMEN & GIRLS

-Our experience shows us that when equipped with the proper resources, women have the power to help whole families and entire communities escape poverty.
+Our experience and data shows us that when equipped with the proper resources, women have the power to lift families and entire communities from poverty.

 Women and girls are disproportionately affected by poverty and discrimination; not everyone starts from the same place on the path out of poverty.
 Lack of education for girls contributes to early marriage, higher birth rates, and lower income.
 Discriminatory laws prohibit women from owning or inheriting property, holding bank accounts, or prosecuting their abusers.
 Girls face the greatest risk as they often have no choice but to leave school to help their family earn money, find food, look after younger siblings, collect water, and run the household while their parents work.